 Treatment methods and chemical technology have changed drastically in the last twenty years for the pest control industry.
 We are now able to control all life stages of fleas within a structure, outside of a structure as well as on the pet.
 A treatment for an active flea infestation can take up to 4 weeks to eliminate the various life stages.
 Please Contact us to schedule an appointment with one of our highly trained technicians to address any of your flea or pest control concerns.
-302-645-1502
+Dial 302-645-1502.

 The focus of this specialized treatment is to eliminate populations of biting fleas from your living environment.
 The success of this treatment is largely dependent upon the cooperation of the customer.
 To enhance the effects of this treatment and to allow for faster results, we require you to make specific efforts and to take specific precautions.

 - Expose as much carpeted area and baseboard as possible by moving furniture away from the walls.
 Remove stored items and small furniture from the areas to be treated, under beds and in closets etc.

 - Vacuum all carpeted areas prior to the treatment and dispose of the sealed vacuum bag outside of the house.